AdobeDocs/destination-sdk.en/help/getting-started.md

 ## Allowlisting

 To use the API endpoints described in the [reference documentation](/help/configuration-options.md), you must be added to a list of allowed partners.
-Work with the Adobe Exchange team to be added to the allowlist.
+Work with the Adobe Exchange team to be added to the allow list.

 ## Additional considerations

-* Any changes that you make to the destination configurations, whether it is to create or edit a destination configuration, trigger a review process on the Adobe side.
+* Any changes that you make to destination configurations, whether it is to create or edit a destination configuration, trigger a review process on the Adobe side.
 Edits are not reflected in your destinations immediately.
-* Only the users that belong to the same organization and have access to the sandbox can make changes to the destination configuration.
+* Only the users that belong to the same organization and have access to the sandbox can edit the destination configuration.

 ## Next steps